bensonalec/JohnsHopkinsCovid19API/README.md

 Not sure, potentially add more endpoints, at this time I'm not sure.
 1. Properly parse each line, right now does naive parsing using ,.
 Since it's a csv, this is not gonna work for things like Korea, South
 2. Add endpoints for different days data
-3. Add endpoints for the Time Series
+3. Add endpoints for the Time Series All data
+4. Write backend for Time Series by State
+5. Write backend for Time Series by Country
+6. Add endpoints for Time Series State and Country

 ## Endpoints